WendongZh/SPL/README.md

 ### 2) Irregular Masks
 We use the irregular mask dataset provided by [Liu et al.](https://arxiv.org/abs/1804.07723).
 You can download publically available Irregular Mask Dataset from [their website](https://nv-adlr.github.io/publication/partialconv-inpainting).
 1) About dataset usage.
 We only use the testing mask set (12000) to train and test our model.
 You can perform more complicatd argumentation methods for masks, such as rotation, translation or randomcrop as suggested by [EC](https://github.com/knazeri/edge-connect).
 2) About test mask selection.
 In our case, we use [`flist.py`](flist.py) to generate mask file lists as explained above.
-Then, we generated random selected mask index files using numpy for our evaluation.
+Then, we generate random selected mask index files using numpy for our evaluation.
 Such as:
 ```bash
 python
 import numpy as np